devmarkpro/cgan-monet-style-kaggle/REPORT.md

 ### 5.1 Architecture Overview

 Our implementation follows the DCGAN (Deep Convolutional Generative Adversarial Network) architecture, which has proven effective for image generation tasks.
-The system consists of two competing neural networks: a generator that creates synthetic images and a discriminator that distinguishes between real and generated images.
+The system consists of two competing neural networks: a generator that creates artificial images and a discriminator that tells the difference between real and generated images.

 ### 5.2 Generator Architecture